GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

-The SSN rate limit error page can be distinguished from the resolution rate limit error page by the fact that the SSN timeout is 1 hour,
-    whereas the resolution limiter has a timeout of 6 hours
+The SSN rate limit error page can be distinguished from the resolution rate limit error page by the fact that the SSN timeout is 1 hour, whereas the resolution limiter has a timeout of 6 hours.

-## Address verification rate limiter
+## Phone Verification rate limiter
 ### Description
-This is the rate limiter for the Phone step.
+This is the rate limiter for the Phone verification step, which confirms that the user is reachable at some phone number or address.
 It is referred to in code via `:proof_address` and the `RateLimiter` class.

 By default, the user is allowed 5 attempts in 6 hours.